chetanganipineni/chetanganipineni.github.io/posts/intro_post.md

 You'll find:
 - Summaries and highlights from books and papers
-- Technical deep-dives on security, cryptography, and systems
+- Deep-dives on security, cryptography, and systems
 - Math problems and solutions
 - Personal reflections and learning journeys